rdbc-io/rdbc/rdbc-doc/docs/scala/connection.md

 The above example is equivalent to the one from the [previous paragraph](connection.md#manually-opening-and-releasing-a-connection).

-**TODO** how to use loan pattern with streaming?
-Introduce a stream that closes the connection on stream completion, cancellation or error

 ## Transaction management

 In rdbc, `Connection` provides facilities to manage database transactions.
 Using SQL